ravivamsi/opsportal/README.md

 2. Implement business logic in `service/` package
 3. Add REST endpoints in `controller/` package
 4. Create UI templates in `templates/` directory
+5. Update navigation in layout files
+6. Add controller mappings in `DashboardController`

+### Template Structure
+- Each page is self-contained with its own navigation
+- Navigation sections: Dashboard, Dry Run, Break Glass, DoD
+- Consistent styling and layout across all pages
+- Responsive design with Bootstrap 5

 ## License